sf-wdi-14/notes/lectures/week-6/_3_wednesday/dawn/intro-to-rails.md

 ## Experiment

-- create a new rails app using -d postgresql
+- create a new rails app using the flag `-d postgresql`
 - run `rails server` and see what happens

 - we need to edit something in our config file!
 Go to database.yml